 Owning a pet comes with responsibilities, and chief among them is keeping your pet in good health.
 Unfortunately, just like us, dogs are subject to hypothyroidism, a condition in which the thyroid gland fails to produce enough hormones.

 Luckily, medication and well thought out meals can keep your affected dog healthy and happy by avoiding certain ingredients and feed more of others.

-Here is a list of the top 9 dog foods that are ideal for dogs with hypothyroidism.
+Here is a list of the best dog foods that are ideal for dogs with hypothyroidism.

 The Best Dog Foods for Hypothyroidism

 |Top Picks||Rating||Main Ingredients|

 |1.
 Wellness CORE Grain-Free Turkey, Chicken Liver & Turkey Liver Formula Canned Dog Food|

 |4.9||chicken, turkey, chicken liver, chicken broth, chicken meal|

 |2.
 Halo Holistic Chicken & Chicken Liver Adult Dry Dog Food||4.8||chicken, chicken liver, dried egg product, oatmeal, pearled barley|